Nadec: Nadec Foods

-In 2018, Nadec acquired Danone's venture in Saudi Arabia (Al Safi Danone).

 Nadec Agriculture

-Agricultural production is one of the most important activities in the company and dovetails with the Kingdom’s aim of increasing food self-sufficiency and less reliance on imports.
+Agricultural production is one of the most important activities in the company and dovetails with the Kingdom's aim of increasing food self-sufficiency and less reliance on imports.
 The agricultural part of the business provides a range of different products; from onions, potatoes and fruits to olives, wheat, corn and alfalfa, as well as other nutritional animal fodder which is used to feed the dairy cows on the farms.

 Fruits include peaches, apricots and plums, whereas vegetables are potatoes, onions and tomatoes.
 Other crops such as wheat, clover, shami corn and Rhodes grass are grown on thousands of acres of land across four major projects in Haradh, Wadi Al-Dawasser, Hail and Al Jouf.